pmean/build-website/text/07/DontWantToRandomize.md

 If randomization is truly impossible, then I would still encourage you to consider alternatives to a historical control group.
-There are more rigorous designs that don\'t require randomization at the patient level.
+There are more rigorous designs that don't require randomization at the patient level.

 If randomization is possible, but it just takes too much time and effort, then you need to make a value judgment.
 The reversion to a